 Although tours get a bad rep, they’re actually one of the best ways to help you get to know a place more – with local guides taking you places you wouldn’t have found on your own, you get a much deeper understanding of the countries.
 Not to mention the fact that they remove all of the pressure of planning.

 But this brings us back to that same challenge of choice – how do you choose your tour operator?
 It’s vital not to go with a wild card operator, someone you don’t know and can’t trust.
 Have a look at some of the best European tour companies, each focused on different areas to suit every traveler.

-It’s a great way to meet like-minded travellers who really love getting to the heart of a place, enjoying cultural experiences and visiting unique places.
+It’s a great way to meet like-minded travelers who really love getting to the heart of a place, enjoying cultural experiences, and visiting unique places.
 The accommodation is always great (no hostels here!) and the perks include queue skipping and private access.
-Participants get to go beyond the big name sights to learn how to cook in Italy or tour farms in France.
+Participants get to go beyond the big-name sights to learn how to cook in Italy or tour farms in France.

 With such a premier reputation, it won’t come as a surprise that Trafalgar is particularly popular among the older crowd with what might be called a ‘classic touch’.
 This doesn’t mean it’s slow, or dull, simply that you’ll spend more time chatting with people and getting to know a place through the locals, rather than bungee jumping off mountains.
 Another plus is the cost – Trafalgar specializing in offering tours great for those on a budget.

 European tours include things like ‘Best of’ country tours, ‘Great Italian Cities’, ‘Spanish Wonder Summer’ and ‘Traditional Europe’.
 Their experience and expertise is evident at each stage and you’ll discover more than you ever expected.